nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - The correct patient's information is displayed without errors.

 **Main Success Scenario (MSS)**
-1. Fred selects the option to `view` a patient's details.
+1. Fred enters command to `view` a patient's details.
-2. CareLink retrieves the patient’s details (e.g., first name, last name, phone number, address, email).
+2. CareLink retrieves the patient’s details.
 3. CareLink displays the patient's details to Fred.
 4. Use case ends.